SAKhan2121/Coffe_Sales_Dashboard/README.md

 8️⃣ Files in This Repository
 Coffee_Dashboard.xlsx – Final interactive dashboard.
 Raw_Data.xlsx or /data/ – Source Orders, Customers, Products tables.
-README.md – Project description and build steps (this file).
+README.md – Project description and build steps.

 9️⃣ How to Use
 Download and open the Excel file.